Palliative care in Portsmouth, New Hampshire

-At Portsmouth Regional Hospital, we understand that symptoms of a painful or serious illness can make life difficult and sometimes even unbearable.
-That's why we provide inpatient palliative (pal-lee-uh-tiv) care—to make you more comfortable and improve your quality of life during treatment.
-Palliative care can be provided at any stage of an illness or treatment to help you as you're going through an acute or long-term illness.
+At Portsmouth Regional Hospital, we understand that symptoms of a painful and serious illness can make life difficult, and sometimes, unbearable.
+That's why we provide inpatient palliative care to make you more comfortable and to improve your quality of life during treatment.
+Palliative care can be provided at any stage of an illness or treatment.

-The purpose of palliative care is to relieve the discomfort, symptoms and stress of serious illness, improving quality of life for both you and your caregivers.
-Palliative care often accompanies active treatment for illnesses such as:
+The purpose of palliative care is to relieve the discomfort, symptoms and stress of serious illness, improving the quality of life for both you and your caregivers.
+Palliative care often accompanies active treatment for illnesses, such as:

 - Cardiac disease